-NORWALK, CT, Jan.
-7, 2005 -- You're trying on bathing suits for that mid-winter get-away and you look down at your legs.
+You're trying on bathing suits for that mid-winter getaway and you look down at your legs.
 "What’s that?" you ask yourself in a panic.
 "Where did those lumps come from?
-My legs look like my mother's!"
+My legs look like my grandmother's!"

-For many women and men, varicose veins are something they never expected but which are relatively common.
-In fact, up to 20 percent of American women and men are affected by varicose veins.
+For many women and men, varicose veins are something they never expected, but which are relatively common.
+In fact, up to 30 percent of women and 20 percent of men in the U.S. are affected by varicose veins.

 Varicose veins often look like bumps or lumpy protrusions underneath the skin.
 Varicose veins often develop when large veins in the leg malfunction and allow blood to pool, a condition that leads to varicose veins.
 These varicose veins can make your legs feel heavy and tired.
-Cramping, throbbing, swelling, are also common problems.
+Cramping, throbbing and swelling are also common problems.

 Heredity is a major contributing factor to varicose vein disease.
 Women are more often affected by varicose than men usually due to pregnancy.
 But if you’re someone who has to stand a lot or if you are overweight, you also have a greater chance of developing varicose veins.

 Treatments for varicose veins: Then and now